droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 * You must complete [tutorial][].

-## InputAdapter
+## Adapter for incoming messages

 We sometime need to modify requests incoming to Droonga Engine.
-We can use InputAdapter for this purpose.
+We can use Adapter for this purpose.
-Let's see how to create InputAdapter in this section.
+Let's see how to create Adapter in this section.

 ### Directory Structure